yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 ##Lessons Learned:

-1. When the original requirements are proposed, they are usually
+1. When the original requirements are proposed, they are usually belong to Product Level or Feature Level, which means that almost of them could be brokendown.
+Although some requirements are belong to Function Level, they can still be broken down.
+What's more, not only the proposed original requirements could be other original requirements

-The experience in requirement engineering is VERY important.
-No matter breakdown or prioritize requirements.
+2. The
 2.Not only the requirement itself, we need consider target market, target customer, competitors,etc.

 3.Customized requirements for different target market is a good choice.